 Anderson was drafted by his hometown team, the Blackhawks, in the Third Round in 2001.
 He later played for Florida and Colorado before being traded to the Ottawa Senators in 2011, where he had his most successful and longest run.
 In the lockout-shortened 2012/13 season, Anderson led the NHL in Save Percentage (.941) and Goals Against Average (1.69) and was fourth for the Vezina.
 He remained as Ottawa’s lead Goalie for the rest of the decade, winning the Bill Masterton Trophy in 2016/17 for his admirable performance in between the pipes while dealing with his wife’s cancer.

 Jason Spezza was the second overall pick in the 2001 Draft, chosen by the Ottawa Senators and selected behind Ilya Kovalchuk.
-Braking out in 2005-06 with a 90 Point Season, Spezza followed that with 87 and 92 Point years, respectively, and was a top player on a contending team, though Ottawa continuously struggled in the playoffs.
+Breaking out in 2005-06 with a 90 Point Season, Spezza followed that with 87 and 92 Point years, respectively, and was a top player on a contending team, though Ottawa continuously struggled in the playoffs.
 An All-Star twice (2008 & 2012), Spezza requested a trade to a contender in 2014, and he was dealt to Dallas.
-He concluded his career by signing with Toronto in 2019 as a Free Agent, where he provided a veteran presence on a team chasing the Stanley Cup
+He concluded his career by signing with Toronto in 2019 as a Free Agent, where he provided a veteran presence on a team chasing the Stanley Cup.

 Spezza retired with 995 Points over a nineteen-year career, which was an impressive number for his era.
 Internationally, Spezza won a Gold Medal (2015) and two Silver Medals (2008 & 2009) representing Canada.